-Default values: The default values for CTE and RME estimates in this Report are derived from the most recent US EPA Exposure Factors Handbook (updated drinking water ingestion chapter from 2019).
-For example, for adults, I used values of 1.313 and 3.229 L/day for CTE and RME estimates, respectively.
+Default values: The default values for CTE and RME estimates in my Reports are derived from the most recent US EPA Exposure Factors Handbook (updated drinking water ingestion chapter from 2019).
+For example, for adults, I use values of 1.313 and 3.229 L/day for CTE and RME estimates, respectively.
 These values are used by ATSDR in its PHAST model.

-In contrast, Dr. Reynolds used CTE and RME values of 1.227 and 3.092 L/day, respectively.
+In contrast, Dr. Reynolds used adult CTE and RME values of 1.227 and 3.092 L/day, respectively.
 According to Dr. Reynolds, these values are derived from the US EPA's Exposure Factors Handbook (2011).
 These values were updated by the US EPA in 2019 (US EPA 2019).
-I used the updated values, which are more conservative (for adults) and therefore would result in a more conservative exposure estimate for adults.
+I used the updated values, which are more conservative for adults.

-Other values: For plaintiffs who were marines in training on Base, Dr. Reynolds used ATSDR (2017) values to estimate drinking water intake rates: 6 L/day for 3 days per week and 3.1 L/day for 4 days per week.
+Other values: For plaintiffs who were marines in training on Base, Dr. Reynolds used ATSDR values to estimate drinking water intake rates: 6 L/day for 3 days per week and 3.1 L/day for 4 days per week.
 The overall weighted value reported by Dr. Reynolds is 4.334 L/day5.
 However, in at least one instance (Expert Report of Dr. Reynolds, pg.
-126), Dr. Reynolds assumed a plaintiff consumption rate of 6 L/day for 3 days per week and 3 L/day for 4 days per week, for an overall weighted value of 4.29 L/day.
+126), Dr. Reynolds assumed a plaintiff water consumption values of 6 L/day for 3 days per week and 3 L/day for 4 days per week, for an overall weighted value of 4.29 L/day.
 She does not provide justification for selecting one over the other.